-Covering 15% of France, the Massif Central is an elevated region in Southern France consisting of craggy mountains and extensive plateaux, separated from the Alps by the Rhone valley.
-Oft visited by the Tour de France, for you and your bike, it is the perfect playground and location for a Raid Challenge!
+Covering 15% of France, the Massif Central is an elevated region in southern France consisting of craggy mountains and extensive plateaus, separated from the Alps by the Rhone valley.
+Often visited by the Tour de France, it is the perfect playground and location for a Raid challenge!

-The ‘Raid Cyclotouriste du Massif Central’ is another FFCT official route organised by the cycle club in Mazamet, so like all Raids you have a route card that needs to get stamped at various point on the journey, and a finishers certificate and medal.
-However, we got a little excited by the opportunities for excellent cycling in this part of France, so have embellished the official route with some ‘extras’ that don’t interfere with the ‘tampon’ stops but showcase the best riding of the area and make it a similar challenge to the other raids (Pyrenean, Alpine, Corsica and Dolomites).
+The ‘Raid Cyclotouriste du Massif Central’ is another FFCT (Fédération française de cyclotourisme) official route organised by the cycle club in Mazamet.
+As with all Raids, you have a route card that needs to be stamped at various points on the journey, before you’ll receive a finisher’s certificate and medal upon successful completion.
+However, we got a little excited by the opportunities for excellent cycling in this part of France, so have enhanced the official route with some cheeky extras that showcase the best riding of the area and make it a similar challenge to the other raids (Pyrenean, Alpine, Corsica and Dolomites).

-You will fall in love with the rural wilderness of these regions, the historic villages of the Cantal, the barren moorland of Mt Lozere, the deep limestone gorges and chestnut forests of the Cevennes, the vast view over Provence from le Mont- Aigoual and the arid mountains of the Haute Languedoc.
-Add to that the challenge of the short but sharp gradients, the fact that you travel just shy of 1000km in 6 days and tuck 18,000m of ascent under your belt and this is a Raid to be reckoned with.
-Bring it on!
+You will fall in love with the rural wilderness of these regions, the historic villages of the Cantal, the barren moorland of Mt Lozère, the deep limestone gorges and chestnut forests of the Cévennes, the vast view over Provence from le Mont Aigoual and the arid mountains of the Haut-Languedoc.
+Add to that the challenge of the short but sharp gradients, the fact that you travel just over 900km in 6 days and tuck 16,900m of ascent under your belt and this is a Raid to be reckoned with.

 Departure Dates & Prices

 We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):

 - Book & pay your deposit more than 6 months in advance of the start of your holiday for our 5% early bookers discount